avolve-dao/avolve/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Intellectual Property & Ownership

+All code, documentation, and assets in this repository are the exclusive property of the Avolve DAO.
+Unauthorized use, distribution, or reproduction is strictly prohibited.
+All contributors agree that their contributions become the property of Avolve DAO and are subject to the DAO’s governance and licensing terms.

 ## 📄 License